tonywu6/mdbookkit/docs/src/rustdoc-links/how-to/continuous-integration.md

 ### Installing the preprocessor

-You can install a precompiled version of the preprocessor using [`cargo binstall`] (or fetch it from [GitHub Releases][gh-releases]).
+You can install a precompiled version of the preprocessor using [`cargo binstall`], or fetch it from [GitHub Releases][gh-releases].
 As usual, you can also compile from source by running `cargo install`.

 For GitHub Actions, actions like [`taiki-e/install-action`] may be useful for installing both mdBook and the preprocessor in one go.

+> [!TIP]
+>
+> Unlike previous versions, v3 of the preprocessor no longer relies on rust-analyzer!
+> This means you can safely remove steps related to rust-analyzer from your pipelines.

 ## Example: GitHub Actions